Destinations & Attractions

 Devarakonda Fort

-Perched atop a rocky hill in Nalgonda district, Devarakonda Fort was the capital of the Recherla Velama chiefs during the 14th–15th centuries.
-The fort's strategic location offers commanding views of the surrounding Deccan landscape.
+Perched on rocky hills in Nalgonda district, Devarakonda Fort is associated with the Recherla Velama chiefs of the medieval Deccan.
+Its walls, gateways, and hilltop setting offer broad views of the surrounding landscape.

 Local Bazaars